 According to the Wealth and Assets survey by the Office for National Statistics (ONS), about half (49%) of non-retired UK adults chose property as the best investment, making it consistently the most popular investment option since 2010.
 The proportion of people who still put property as the top investment has grown by 9%, from 40% back in 2010-2012.

-A property bond in an IFISA, which can be held in addition to other ISAs, is a useful, tax efficient way of achieving portfolio diversification in terms of: balance of risks and rewards; a mix of equity and bonds; fixed income as against variable income; and participation in the property market.
+A property bond in an IFISA, which can be held by experienced investors in addition to other ISAs, is a useful, tax efficient way of achieving portfolio diversification in terms of: balance of risks and rewards; a mix of equity and bonds; fixed income as against variable income; and participation in the property market.

 Are IFISAs the best choice for diversification?